-The Registrar University of Prince Edward Island Charlottetown, PE CIA 4P3 or to registrar@upei.ca • Undergraduate application forms may be obtained at previous academic records are liable to dismissal from the University.
+The Registrar University of Prince Edward Island Charlottetown, PE C1A 4P3 or to registrar@upei.ca

-- Undergraduate application forms may be obtained at the Registrar's Office or online at https://secure.upei.ca/registrar/applyform.html - All applicants must have official transcripts sent directly to the Registrar's Office by any high school, college, or university attended.
+- Undergraduate application forms may be obtained at the Registrar's Office or online at - https://secure.upei.ca/registrar/applyform.html - All applicants must have official transcripts sent directly to the Registrar's Office by any high school, college, or university attended.
 Scholarship candidates must have all materials in by the end of February.

 Note: The applicant is responsible for the completeness and accuracy of the application.
-Applicants who conceal any
+Applicants who conceal any previous academic records are liable to dismissal from the University.